 College Now programs allow qualified high school students to enroll in FRCC college classes for both high school and college credit.
 Tuition is paid by the school district or charter school and the College Opportunity Fund

 .
 Students may be responsible for fees and textbooks depending on their school district and the program in which they participate.

 High School Select

 High School Select classes are taught at your local high school for college credit.
 See what classes are available at your school and if you qualify.

 Take college courses for both high school and college credit at a FRCC campus.
 See available classes and if you qualify.

-If you’re a junior or senior at a participating school, we’ve got seven career and technical programs—from Animal Technology and Research to Culinary Arts—designed for you.
+If you’re a junior or senior at a participating school, we’ve got three career and technical programs—Automotive Technology and Service, Medical Careers Exploration, and Welding and Metal Fabrication—designed for you.
 Each program is one year long and you earn high school credits, with the option to receive college credits.
 Find out what programs are available and if you qualify.

 ASCENT (Accelerating Students through Concurrent Enrollment)